RENTING A CAR IN TROMSØ

 In our opinion, the best place to stay in Tromsø is around Tromsø harbor.
 The area is pretty quiet, almost car-free, and you will get a fantastic view of the spectacular Tromsø bridge, which connects the island of Tromsø to the mainland, as well as the Arctic Cathedral, Fjellheisen cable car, and the majestic mountains like Fløya and Tromsdalstinden.

-In addition, you will get plenty of restaurants and cafés within a 10-minute of walking distance from your hotel, and if you are lucky, you might be able to spot the northern lights right out of your hotel window.
+In addition, you will get plenty of restaurants and cafés within a 10-minute walking distance from your hotel, and if you are lucky, you might be able to spot the northern lights right out of your hotel window.

 THE BEST HOTELS IN TROMSO FOR EVERY BUDGET